DolphinPower/DolphinPower.github.io/index.md

 - Environmental applications

 Check out [Bluebird Aerospace](https://sites.google.com/view/bluebird-aerospace), a project that I'm leading.
 This is high school team aiming to develop a liquid rocket engine.
+Here is [Project Name Plate](https://dolphinpower.github.io/pnp), part of the technology and innovation seminar course.